 But where’s the official release?
 I did some research only to find out that the reason there had not been an official home VHS or DVD release was down to the copyrights “being stuck in litigation limbo” with NZTV for over 20 years!

-One must understand: this TV program was aired ONCE in the UK in the 1980s- of those few Saturday mornings that I did get to watch TV, I accidentally stumbled upon the very first episode which was a blessing, and got immediately hooked.
-Sci-Fi kids TV was rare.
+The TV program was aired only once in the UK during 1980s- of those few Saturday mornings that I did get to watch TV, I just happened to see the very first episode.
+Lucky me!

 Child Of The Dog Star